-Florentine Pizza: Creamy ricotta, spinach, Italian herbs, and a mixture of mozzarella and parmesan cheeses captures the classic Florentine flavor in pizza form.
+Easy White Spinach Pizza: Creamy ricotta, spinach, Italian herbs, and a mixture of mozzarella and Parmesan cheeses captures the classic Florentine flavor in pizza form.

 I think I am part Italian.

 My pale skin, freckles, and blue eyes do not appear in any way shape or form Italian, but my taste buds–they think they are Italian.
 They are comforted by Italian food.
 They crave Italian on a daily basis.

 I could live on pastas and good breads with pure olive oil.

 I would be content to nibble on antipasto trays and sip on rich wines and finish my meal with a decadent tiramisu.